 Note,

-For multi-carrier, the total power consumption of BS is calculated as is the sum of the power consumption of each CC; for intra-band multi-carrier with contiguous CCs, the power consumption of each additional CC is scaled by [0.7].
+For multi-carrier, the total power consumption of BS is calculated as is the sum of the power consumption of each CC; for intra-band multi-carrier with contiguous CCs, the power consumption of each additional CC is scaled by 0.7.

 For multi-TRP, the total power consumption of BS is assumed as is the sum of the power consumption of each TRP.
 Company to report whether Pstatic is shared among TRPs (if shared, Pstatic is accounted once).

-Company to additionally report the assumption for antenna adaptation delay, e.g. immediate adaptation, or with a transition time of [1-3] ms, etc.
+Company to additionally report the assumption for antenna adaptation delay, e.g. immediate adaptation, or with a transition time of 1-3 ms, etc.

 In time domain, the power consumption in a slot is the sum of the power consumption associated with symbols in the slot.
 The symbol may correspond to uplink symbol, downlink symbol, or symbol without uplink and downlink.
 Company to report how the summation is performed along with evaluation results.